Smash (The Offspring album): Background and recording

 In 1991, the Offspring released the Baghdad 7".
 This EP was the turning point for the band; due to its success the band signed with Epitaph Records.
 Thom Wilson, who produced the Offspring's first two albums, had been trying to get the Offspring to switch to Epitaph, a label run by Bad Religion guitarist Brett Gurewitz.
 Gurewitz felt that the Offspring was just not quite pronounced enough for his label, but Baghdad convinced him to give the band a shot.
 Wilson and the Offspring entered the studio again and recorded Ignition.
 Released in 1992, Ignition exceeded all of the label's and band's expectations.
 Following the subsequent touring to support Ignition, the Offspring began writing new material for their third album in mid-1993.

-Recording sessions for Smash took place in January and February 1994 at Track Record in North Hollywood.
+Smash was recorded in 20 days between January and February 1994 at Track Record in North Hollywood.
 On the recording process of the album, frontman Dexter Holland told Flux Magazine in 1994, "When we recorded this album, our last one has sold maybe 15,000 copies, so the possibility of us getting played on the radio or anything like that was pretty much nonexistent.
 Especially because this kind of music is not generally considered acceptable by the mainstream - so, for something like this to happen, it really took us by surprise."

-Smash had a small budget of $20,000, which frequently restricted the band - according to guitarist Noodles, "[we] were constantly calling our studio to find out when it was empty just so we could sneak in at a discount price" - and the last four songs recorded for the album were worked on through just two nights.
+Smash had a small budget of $20,000, which frequently restricted the band.
+According to guitarist Noodles, "[we] were constantly calling our studio to find out when it was empty just so we could sneak in at a discount price".
+Holland recalled "writing up to the last minute".
+The last four songs recorded for the album were worked on through just two nights.